 If you’re not familiar with Angelina Fiber, it’s a soft fiber that is light reflective as well as light refractive so it’s very sparkly.
 It comes in a wide variety of colors and the fibers come in two types – “hot fix” or heat bondable meaning that you can fuse them together with an iron, and “staple” which are not bondable but you can mix them the heat bondable type, or use them in other ways to add highlight to your threads, yarns, art quilts, or surface design and embellishment projects.
 It’s also washable and dry cleanable!

-This video demonstrates several ways that you can work with hot fix angelina fibers so if you’ve never had a play with them, try them out – I’m sure you’ll love them!
-If you’re not sure where to get them, you can find them listed here on my resource page.
+There’s much more you can do with Angelina Fibers and this video demonstrates several ways that you can work with them.
+If you’ve never had a play with Angelina Fibers, try them out – I’m sure you’ll love them!
+And if you’re not sure where to get them, you can find some here on Amazon.

 You might also like ...